bozicschucky/AndelaWeek2/readme.md

       * Visit the endpoints descibed above using post man to test the endpoints

-  3.Tools used to develop this Api.
+  4. Tools used to develop this Api.
         * Postgres version 10
         * Flask 1.0.2
         * Flask-JWT-Extended
         * Flask-restplus 0.11.0
         * Autoenv
         * Swaggerui To document the API